 If you do not have a mobile telephone number you can call us to book but please call at one of our quieter times – Tuesday-Thursday between 10.30am-12.45pm or after 2pm.

 With both vaccines - you will need 2 doses of the vaccine for the best immunity - however national guidance has increased the interval between the two doses.
 This will likely be 8 to 12 weeks.

 We will update you as soon as we know more.

 Number of Stockbridge Patients to have received a COVID Vaccine

-As of 30th April 2021: 5,088 patients have received the 1st dose of the COVID Vaccine and 1,934 patients have received their 2nd dose (Pfizer or Astra-Zeneca).
+As of 13th July 2021: 90% of all our patients aged 18 and over have received the 1st dose of the COVID Vaccine and 83% patients of all our patients aged 18 and over have received their 2nd dose (Pfizer or Astra-Zeneca).